ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 framework, discussions, etc. It may act as a source for new tasks.
 The sections are explained in [Usage](#usage).

 ## Short Term

-### All UI-Elements Step 1

-The UI-Framework attempts to be the source for all visual elements in ILIAS and thus supersede the current templating.
-The challenge is two-fold: on the one hand the required elements need to be implemented in the UI-framework, on the other hand the Components need to use the UI-framework for their actual rendering.

-Not all Components have the same priority.
-Highest on our list are Components that are needed on every screen to render ILIAS with an empty content section (such as Tabs).
-Next are Components, that are needed in many use cases and therefore have a very high grade of re-use (such as the Toolbar).
-Due to major work done for ILIAS 6, such as the Standard Layout Component, Meta Bar and Main Bar we are now able to promote further Components to our list of short term tasks, see below.
-Note that the names given here, are only the names of the task and must not necessarily reflect the names of the resulting Components.

-Further note that we desperately search developers and UX designers willing to work creating those missing Components.
-If you are interested, drop a mail to the coordinators, so they can get you geared up for the work.
-For all Components we highly recommend starting with a Workshop with the UI Components coordinators to align various visions and concepts of the given Component.
-The following items have the highest priority on our list of short term tasks.

 #### Outer Content (advanced, variable)
 This Component is basically what could be hooked into the [Standard Layout](Component/Layout/Page/Factory.php) as